Yehongqiu-lab/ConformalPrediction-on-SkinCancer-DeepLearning-ImageClassifiers/README.md

 tcp 0 0 127.0.0.1:8888 0.0.0.0:* LISTEN
 ```
 If the problem remains:

+0. **Just log out MSBC and try again!** If you have just pip installed jupyter, it is very likely to be unable to open the url from your local browser for the first time!
+You might encounter a page asking you for the token, and you cannot log in even after pasting the token.
+In this situation, use the *rebooting* strategy.
 1. Check if the ```port=8888``` is already occupied.
 2. Change the notebook's ip address explicitly to ```ip=127.0.0.1```